Editor’s Note: This article was originally published January 21, 2021 and last updated January 26, 2023.

 Call us biased, but we think ATL is one of the most romantic (and delicious) cities in the U.S.A.!
 And we can prove it with these restaurants that truly deliver both gourmet cuisine and romance.
 Here are our top picks for the top 29 romantic restaurants and places in Atlanta, perfect for you and your boo’s next night out on the town.
 Restaurants listed below in no particular order.

 Buckhead mainstay Aria is consistently named of the top restaurants in Atlanta, and we invite you to come see why for yourself!
 To start off your meal, enjoy their lobster appetizer consisting of soft, buttery lobster and smooth, creamy truffle potatoes.
 For a main course, their scallops are always perfectly seared.
-Linger over dessert and enjoy their gorgeous interiors, renovated recently in 2016 and a sight to behold.
+Linger over dessert and enjoy their gorgeous interiors; they’re truly a sight to behold.

 The intimate, elegant atmosphere at this new Buckhead gem with a French inspired menu is perfect for date night.
 It can be a little pricey here, but it’s a splurge that’s worth it!
 Unlike other places where it’s all style and no substance, you really feel that each dish is exquisitely crafted here.
 You can taste the care and attention to detail they put into everything.
 Try the omelette topped with caviar, and get an order of their truffle fries as well as the portions can be a little small.